Step-debugging with ddev and xdebug¶

 PhpStorm and Command-Line Debugging¶

-If you need to debug command-line PHP processes, especially code that is outside the docroot (as in /vendor) there's a little extra work to be done:
+If you need to debug command-line PHP processes, especially code that is outside the docroot, the environment variable PHP_IDE_CONFIG is already set inside the web container, so you don't have to do much more.

-- If you have used PhpStorm with xdebug you already have a PhpStorm "server" with the same name as your primary URL (see "Languages and Frameworks" -> "PHP" -> "Servers").
+However, if you have not yet used PhpStorm with xdebug for a regular web request, do that to automatically create the PhpStorm "server" with the same name as your primary URL (see "Languages and Frameworks" -> "PHP" -> "Servers").
 The key job of the "server" is to map filesystem locations on the workstation (your computer) to filesystem locations on the remote server (in this case the ddev-webserver container).
 Often, PhpStorm has automatically set up a mapping that doesn't include the entire project (so the vendor directory is not mapped, for example).
 So map the top-level directory of your project to /var/www/html in the container, as in this image: